TensorSpeech/TensorFlowASR/tiramisu_asr/augmentations/README.md

     after: ...
 ```

-Where `include_original` is whether to use only augmented dataset or both augmented and original datasets, `before` and `after` are augmentation methods to use before and after features extraction, **sometimes** is whether to randomly apply augmentation or apply all augmentations
+Where `before` and `after` are augmentation methods to use before and after features extraction.

 **Supported Methods**